Edit Blog Post

 Noodle soup with chicken, fried egg, pork and mushroom.

 the food that we eat everyday at home, as our major food always is rice.
 However, we change our food very often by going to the restaurants or cooking them at home (but it may take more time and not so good like at the restaurants).
-The photos express only 30% how delicious the food could be, the remaining 70% of quality are your taste when you see them in reality.
-My other blogs about Vietnamese food and drinks Eating around Vietnam "Phở" noodle soup - a feature of Hanoi Bia Hơi (Vietnamese fresh beer) Some must-eat food while you are visiting Hanoi
+The photos express only 30%!h(MISSING)ow delicious the food could be, the remaining 70%!o(MISSING)f quality are your taste when you see them in reality.
+My other blogs about Vietnamese food and drinks Eating around Vietnam "Phở" noodle soup - a feature of Hanoi Bia Hơi (Vietnamese fresh beer) Vietnamese seafood Some must-eat food while you are visiting Hanoi

 1. Phở noodle soup with chicken or beef (photos No. 5, 40, 76, 84 and 99): You can find this food everywhere.

-2. Chả Cá Lã Vọng (photo No. 69): Fish and vegetables are fried on hot pan and eaten with Bún noodles, peanuts and sauce.
+2. Chả Cá Lã Vọng (photos No. 69 & No. 120): Fish and vegetables are fried on hot pan and eaten with Bún noodles, peanuts and sauce.
 This food is very famous.
 Chả Cá Lã Vọng restaurant at No. 14, Chả Cá street in the Old Quarter of Hanoi.

 Nộm (salad of green papaya, dried beef, peanut and vinegar)